devkmsg/Resume/resume.md

   * Performed expansion of hardware and software at the primary North American Data Center, including configuration and testing of all Dell PowerConnect switches
   * Implemented Storage Area Network (SAN) at the primary North American Data Center, including configuration of port-channels, VLANs and IP Routing
   * Assisted remotely with the initial deployment and expansion of the primary European Data Center
+  * Implemented Solarwinds Orion NPM & APM and Nagios XI for system and network monitoring, and designed custom tools to monitor proprietary applications
   * Develop sophisticated scripts for automation, monitoring and testing that conformed to security policies
   * Performed training of Network Operations Center staff on proprietary systems and basic network and server troubleshooting
   * Define and document procedures, and encourage use of, and evolve departmental Best Practices